protonic/protonic.github.io/_posts/2026-03-28-how-to-identify-and-treat-phishing-email.markdown

 ## Conclusion

-Phishing emails are becoming more advanced, but the warning signs are still there if you know what to look for.
-By staying alert and limiting where you share your real email, you dramatically reduce your risk.
+Phishing emails are more advanced than ever, but the warning signs are always there if you know what to look for.
+Stay alert, think before you click, and limit where you share your real email address.

+**Take action:**
+- Use disposable email addresses for promotions, signups, and unfamiliar platforms.
-Make it a habit to use  disposable email  for promotions, signups, and unfamiliar platforms.
-A simple switch can protect your privacy, your accounts, and your peace of mind.
+- Make it a habit to verify suspicious messages before responding.

+A simple change in your online habits can protect your privacy, your accounts, and your peace of mind.